tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-try-catch-sql-advent-2011.md

 returns the complete text of the error message.
 The text includes the values supplied for any substitutable parameters, such as lengths, object names, or times

-Let&#8217;s run an example that generates a divide by zero error, in the catch we are just doing a simple select that calls the functions mentioned before to see what they return
+Let's run an example that generates a divide by zero error, in the catch we are just doing a simple select that calls the functions mentioned before to see what they return

 sql
 BEGIN TRY